 A member of the plant family Paeoniaceae, peony is named after Paeon.
 The latter, according to Greek mythology, was the student of Asclepius, god of medicine and healing.
 Supposedly, Asclepius because jealous of Paeon and threatened to kill him.
 Zeus came to Paeon's rescue by turning him into a flower.

 Throughout the course of history, few herbaceous ornamental plants have seen a wider and more varied use than peony.
 Ancients were thought to have used it for flavoring food.
-In the middle ages it was prized for its medicinal properties and used as a cure for a wide array of maladies including gall stones, epileptic seizures, and jaundice.
-Artists, especially from the orient, used it as an inspiration and incorporated its image into porcelains, screen prints, paintings and other works of art.
+In the Middle Ages it was prized for its medicinal properties and used as a cure for a wide array of maladies including gall stones, epileptic seizures, and jaundice.
+Artists, especially from Southeast Asia, used it as an inspiration and incorporated its image into porcelains, screen prints, paintings and other works of art.
 Is it any wonder, then, that the ancient Chinese labeled peony "king of all flowers".

 Most peonies planted today are hybrids although species of the genus are native to Asia, southern Europe and western North America.
 Garden peonies usually are bushy herbaceous perennial plants growing up to three feet in height.
 Peonies have deeply lobed leaves and extravagant (often fragrant) flowers up to six inches in diameter available in a myriad of colors.

 Peonies can be classified by plant growth habit or flower morphology.
 Most garden peonies are herbaceous in growth habit and die back to the ground each winter.
 However, there are tree peonies that maintain woody stems throughout the year.
 They are not really trees but grow into small-to-medium sized shrubs that rarely reach more than four to five feet in height in our climate.